kongondo/SitesManager/README.md

 Using the form method, you complete a full form, inputting values required to install ProcessWire.
 These include Superuser name, email, host domain and name, database configurations, etc. Complete all required fields and save.

 #### Type or Paste
 This method allows you to type or copy and paste in most of the required form values as **key=value** properties.
 Some values need to be input in the form directly, for instance, installation profile and ProcessWire version (for single sites).
 Below is the list of property names that require values.
-Note that a key and its property are separated using an equals sign (**=**), and key/value pairs are separated using a comma (**,**).
+Note that a key and its property are separated using an equals sign (**=**).
+Each key=value pair must be in its own line.

 *Required properties in Type or Paste* (Note that all key names are case-sensitive.)